Web Platform Design Principles

 Authors should always be able to detect a feature from JavaScript, and in some cases the feature should also be detectable in the language where it’s used (such as @supports in CSS).

 In some cases, it may not be appropriate to allow feature detection.
-Whether the feature should be detectable or not should be based on the user need for the feature: if there is a user need or design principle which would fail if feature detection were available for the feature, then you should not support feature detection.
+Whether the feature should be detectable or not should be based on the user need for the feature.
+If there is a user need or design principle which would fail if feature detection were available for the feature, then you should not support feature detection.

 Also, if a feature is generally not exposed to developers, it is not appropriate to support feature detection.
 For example, private browsing mode is a concept which is recognised in web specifications, but not exposed to authors.
 For private browsing mode to support the user’s needs, it must not be feature detected.